Each of the sales funnel stages has an impact on consumer behavior. You need to know them intimately.

 Why is a sales funnel important?

-Your sales funnel illustrates the path website visitors take before purchasing items.
+Your sales funnel illustrates the path prospects take.

-Understanding your sales funnel can also help you find the holes in the funnel — the places where visitors drop out and never convert.
+Understanding your funnel can helps you find the holes in the funnel — the places where prospects drop out and never convert.

 If you don’t understand your sales funnel, you can’t optimize it.
 We’ll go into the specifics of how the funnel works below, but for now, understand that you can influence how visitors move through the funnel and whether they eventually convert.